venice1200/MiSTer_tty2oled/Testing/GSC - HowTo with Gimp.md

 be scaled down to 256\*64 pixels without losing too much details and contrast.
 Start Gimp, load or insert the found picture and

-- if there is a transparent layer, remove it by /Ebene/Transparenz/Alphakanal
+- if there is a transparent layer, remove it by /Layer/Transparency/Remove Alpha Channel
 - /Colours/Desaturate/Colour to Grey
 - /Colours/Invert
 - /Image/Mode/Indexed/Generate optimum palette (16 Colours)